bitwalker/exrm/README.md

 - `mix release`

 This task constructs the complete release for you.
-The output is sent to `rel/project_name_here`.
+The output is sent to `rel/<project>`.
 To see what flags you can pass to this task, use `mix help release`.

+One really cool thing you can do is `mix release --dev`.
+This will symlink your application's code into the release, allowing you to make code changes, recompile with `MIX_ENV=prod mix compile`, and rerun your release with `rel/<project>/bin/<project> console` to see the changes.
+Being able to rapidly test and tweak your release like this goes a long way to making the release process less tedious!

 - `mix release.clean [--implode]`